At a Glance

 - Graduates are equipped to work in three distinct capacities: general physical education, dedicated adapted physical education, and hybrid positions teaching both general and adapted physical education.

 - Earn your degree from a top Christian university dedicated to God First since 1899.

 APU’s School of Behavioral and Applied Sciences values the importance of developing programs of distinction and academic integrity.
-The university is accredited by the Western Association of Schools and Colleges (WASC).
+The university is accredited by the WASC Senior College and University Commission (WSCUC).
 Azusa Pacific University offers teacher education programs approved by the California Commission on Teacher Credentialing (CTC), authorizing elementary and secondary school teaching, and the National Council for the Accreditation for Teacher Education (NCATE).